-Cross the threshold to Cleveland's up-close, personal and intimate theatre.
+Cross the threshold to Cleveland's up-close, and OUT there theatre.

 What if theatre weren't a mirror reflecting the familiar, but an opening into unknown territory?
 What if there were no fourth wall?

 What if, instead of going to the theatre to watch a play, you crossed the threshold into the world of the play to experience it?

 Theatre that expands the imagination and extends the conventional boundaries of language, structure, space, and performance that challenges the conventional notions of what theatre is.